 5. Adonis Baths

-The Aphrodite statue is 10 metres tall and the Zeus statue is 4 metres tall.
+Aphrodite statue is 10 meters tall, and the Zeus statue is 4 meters tall.

 Several other surprising statues can also be seen at the Adonis bath and waterfall.

-Aphrodite’s temple goes way back to the 12th century Alpha (BC).
+Aphrodite’s temple goes back to the 12th century Alpha (BC).
 The site could be as old as 3800 Alpha (BC).
-You can see the windmills in the background.
-The Goddess of Love has a few fans even today.

 7. Aphrodite Waterpark, Pathos, Cyprus